PhonePyaeKo/PhonePyaeKo/README.md

 ---

 ## 🎯 Career Goal
-Seeking an opportunity as a Junior Full Stack Developer where I can contribute, continuously learn, and grow by building real-world web applications.
+Seeking an opportunity as Full Stack Developer where I can contribute, continuously learn, and grow by building real-world web applications.

 ---